 Remember what a typical day in your childhood looked like?
 Probably not, but we bet you can vividly recall a family trip that blew your young mind.
-We've all got traveling on the mind now that Covid-19 restrictions are lifting across the country and certain parts of the world (though many areas still have mandates in place for international travelers), so this summer might be an excellent time to let those long-dreamt-about family vacation ideas come to fruition.
+While many of us are contemplating our big travel plans for the next year, now might be an excellent time to let those long-dreamt-about family vacation ideas come to fruition.

-If you want your kids to experience the same magic on vacation, take them to any of these family vacation destinations.
-From glaciers to volcanoes, dinosaurs to Disney characters, there's something here for everyone.
+If you want your child or teenager to experience the same magic on vacation, take them to any of these family vacation destinations.
+From glaciers to beachfronts, dinosaurs to Disney characters, there's something here for everyone — even the kid that's hard to please.

 Best for ages: 8-12

 Why go?
-Although it’s often associated with a party crowd or retirees, Miami Beach can also be kid-friendly.
+Although it’s often associated with a party crowd or retirees, Miami Beach also has plenty of kid-friendly activities.

 What to do: Miami Beach has the most tropical beaches in the continental United States.
 As you drive to Miami Beach from Miami, you hit your first two must-see attractions.
 Indoors, the Children’s Museum shares an island with Jungle Island.